-Drainage Maintenance: Each spring and after major rainfalls, the City inspects all of Arvada's creeks and drainageways.
+Drainage Maintenance: Each spring and after major rainfalls, the City inspects all of Arvada's creeks and drainage ways.
 Any accumulated debris is removed to keep the channels clear.
-If you see debris or other problems in the creeks, drainageways, inlets or storm sewer please contact the City Streets Division at (720) 898-7720.
+If you see debris or other problems in the creeks, drainage ways, inlets or storm sewer please contact the City Streets Division at (720) 898-7720.
 Maintenance of irrigation ditches is the responsibility of the ditch owners.

 However, since these measures cannot fully protect against the unpredictability of nature, the Urban Drainage and Flood Control District has prepared a Flood Risk Brochure for Arvada residents.
 This brochure provides important flood protection tips on preparing for a flood, and what to do during and after a flood.

-Technical Assistance: Engineering staff is available to meet with homeowners and property owners to assess the flooding risk for specific properties.
+Assistance: Engineering staff is available to meet with homeowners and property owners to assess the flooding risk for specific properties.
 If available, historic flooding as well as location specific information will be provided.
 Engineering staff is available to make site visits to properties to address flooding, drainage and sewer problems and answer any questions related to these issues.
 Contact the Engineering Division at 720-898-7640 for these services.

 Mile High Flood District (MHFD): MHFD is a multi-jurisdictional entity that provides assistance and resources to local governments and municipalities flood and draining control.
 Additional information can be found on the MHFD website at www.mhfd.org.